Quy1905/ListLastestUserAgent/README.md

 php -f /path_to_file/CreateUaList.php

-Or move to DocumentRoot server and run by browser
+Or put file in server folder for php files and then call it from web-browser (Like http://localhost/CreateUaList.php ).